Mastercard to invest Rs 250 cr to help Indian SMEs amid COVID-19 crisis | Business

 Mastercard to invest Rs 250 cr to help Indian SMEs amid COVID-19 crisis

-Global cards major Mastercard on Thursday announced an additional Rs 250-crore investment to help small businesses in the country, amid the COVID-19 pandemic.
+Global leader in payment technology Mastercard on Thursday announced an additional Rs 250-crore investment to help small businesses in the country, amid the COVID-19 pandemic.
 The investment, which is over and above the USD 1 billion committed for the Indian market till 2025, will be focussed on helping small businesses go digital, making access to credit easier and also supporting women entrepreneurs, its division president for South Asia Porush Singh said.

 He said the company is making the investment as part of a global commitment of USD 250 million (roughly Rs 1,875 crore) following the COVID-19 pandemic.
 Singh said the company has a target to equip 1 crore merchants in India with digital payment acceptance capabilities.
 It will help the small stores in getting access to credit through a tie-up with consumer brands who will share the stock pick-ups by a shopkeeper over time which will give a lender clear picture in the absence of balance sheets, he said.